AnthonyEdmonds/manual-initiative/README.md

 # Manual Initiative

-A tiny module for Foundry VTT which allows you to enter initiative values in the combat tracker without having roll in-program first.
+A tiny module for Foundry VTT which allows you to enter initiative values in the combat tracker without having to roll in-program first.

 ## About